hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-monitor-health-check.md

 Perform the following steps to monitor the health status of Swift status:

-1. In the Undercloud, log in to the Icinga Dashboard <http://<Undercloud_IP>/icinga/>.
-Log-in credentials are:
+1. In the Undercloud, log in to the Icinga Dashboard &lt;http://&lt;**Undercloud_IP**&lt;/icinga/ &gt;.
+The default log-in credentials are as follows:

 	* Username- icingaadmin
 	* Password- icingaadmin